Account & Settings

 - Suppliers - vendor and service provider directory

-- Referrals - referral sources and partnerships
+- Referrals - referral partner records and their commission terms

 Assigning roles to users

-How permissions affect the UI
+How permissions affect what users see

 - Edit and delete actions in row menus and detail drawers are hidden when the corresponding permissions are missing.